shuvijs/shuvijs.org/docs/guide/api-routes.md

   },
 }
 ```

-The `api` object includes all configs available for API routes.

 `bodyParser` Enables body parsing, you can disable it if you want to consume it as a `Stream`: